Education and learning

 Section 41 of the Children and Families Act 2014 allows the Secretary of State to publish a list of approved independent educational institutions, independent special schools and post-16 institutions for the purposes of enabling the institution to be the subject of a request for it to be named in an Education, Health and Care Plan.
 Institutions can only be included on the list with their consent.
 The list is updated to include approved applicants and remove institutions that have not continued to meet the Section 41 eligibility criteria.

-Other special schools based in Hillingdon, which are independent
+The below table lists other special schools based in Hillingdon that are independent or non-maintained.

 pupils aged between 3.5 to 19